TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.43.md

 ---

-All the families of the Shuhamites, according to those that were numbered of them, were threescore and four thousand and four hundred.
+All the families of the Shuhamites, according to those who were numbered of them, were sixty-four thousand four hundred.